eldridgea/blog/content/post/golden-gate-ssh-config-files.md

         User USERNAME
         ProxyJump USERNAME@PROXY_IP

-`ProxyJump` is a relatively new SSH option, so if you find that it doesn't work for you, you can use option `ProxyCommand`:
+`ProxyJump` is a relatively new SSH option, so if you find that it doesn't work for you, you can use the `ProxyCommand` option:

         ProxyCommand ssh -q -x USERNAME@PROXY_IP -W %h:%p